gxlpes/atos-java/README.md

-# Atos Java - Integration of Java projects
+# Atos Java - Integration of Java Projects
 The navigation of each project/class is made using the branches from the repo.

 <ul>